 Sunday is a special day on which Christians celebrate the resurrection of Jesus Christ.
 Therefore, students should become a regular, active part of a local congregation, and refrain from unnecessary work, buying, selling, and other activities that would detract from making this a holy and worshipful day.

-Chapel is a vital part of community life at Kansas Christian College.
-It is one of the few occasions when the college department has the opportunity to join with the high school and junior high for worship, instruction, and encouragement to serve.
-KCC is committed to being both a community of learning and a community of faith.
+Chapel and small groups are a vital part of community life at Kansas Christian College and meet each week.
 Chapel services are designed to provide an opportunity to contribute to the integration of faith, learning, and living.